College Factual by our College Data Analytics Team

 Gain Exposure & Get Discovered by College Coaches

-The net profit or loss can vary with each sport.
-For example, sports like basketball and football are often moneymakers for a school while other sports could be operating at a deficit.
-The chart below compares the amount of money made (or lost) for each of the men’s sports offered at Macalester.
+The net profit or loss can vary quite a bit from one sport to the next.
+Sports like football and basketball are frequently the moneymakers.
+The chart below compares the net profit or loss for each of the men’s sports offered at Macalester.

 Macalester Men’s Baseball